harasou/mod_replace_handler/README.md

-mod_swap_handler
+mod_replace_handler
 =============================================
-mod_swap_handler can change the hadler configured by the user.
+mod_replace_handler can change the hadler configured by the user.

 [![][MIT]][MIT-Link]